katribu/Portfolio/README.md

 Deployed with Netlify.

-Here is the link: <a href="https://kats-javascript-portfolio.netlify.app/"> Click Here</a>
+Here is the link: <a href="https://kats-javascript-portfolio.netlify.app/" target="_blank"> Click to see Kat's Portfolio</a>